draju1980/eth-HA/README.md

 Role Name
 =========

 This role is designed to set up Geth and Lighthouse clients within Docker containers, along with additional wallets.
-Leveraging HAProxy, all RPC requests will be intelligently routed to both Ethereum clients using a round-robin traffic strategy.
+Leveraging HAProxy, all RPC requests will be intelligently routed to both Ethereum clients.

 Requirements
 ------------